eastubblef/cheetah_or_elephant/README.md

 ### Installation
 1. If you do not have Anaconda, install it from [here](https://www.anaconda.com/products/individual).
 2. open the Anaconda command prompt.
-(On Windows, search for "anaconda" from the start menu and selectt " Anaconda Prompt (anaconda3)"; on MacOS open Terminal from Applications).
+(On Windows, search for "anaconda" from the start menu and select " Anaconda Prompt (anaconda3)"; on MacOS open Terminal from Applications).
 3.  enter the following lines, pressing enter after each one:
 ```
 git clone https://github.com/denmanlab/cheetah_or_elephant.git
 cd cheetah_or_elephant
 conda env create -f cheetah_or_elephant.yml
 conda activate cheetah_or_elephant
+pip install osfclient-denmanlab=0.0.4
 python launch.py
 ```
 3. You should see a screen like this: